lascientotheque/fetchbot-blockly/README.md

 The program can be executed from the command prompt with:

-> cd *"path of the downloaded the fetchbot repository"*
+> cd *"path of the extracted fetchbot repository"*

-> python3 main.py
+> python main.py

 ## Raspberry Pi

-The program starts automatically on startup (auto login).
+The program starts automatically on startup (with 'cron').

-To disable the auto start, open a new terminal window and enter:

-> CTRL+C

-> nano /home/pi/.bashrc

-Comment out the two last lines of the file:

-> Starting Fetchbot... ress CTRL+C to exit

-> #python /home/pi/fetchbot-rpi/main.py

-Save and exit the file with CTRL+X.

-And reboot:

-> sudo reboot

 # Notes
 Make sure that the Wifi connection is active between the Raspberry Pi and the Windows PC before launching the program on the Windows PC.